-Custom Integrations from the menu, and click Bots.
+Custom integrations from the menu and then click Bots.
 Click the

-pencil icon next to the bot user you'd like to reactivate.
+pencil icon next to the bot user you want to reactivate.
 Under the

 OK to reload the page and access the new API token.
 Update the token in any scripts or libraries used by this bot.

-Tip: To re-enable a Hubot or Lita bot, look for them under the Apps section instead: my.slack.com/apps/manage.
+Tip: To re-enable a Hubot or Lita bot, look for them in the Apps section instead: my.slack.com/apps/manage.